mohamedawnallah/Learning-Bitcoin/hashing_and_mining/hashing/README.md

 (Cryptography and Network Security)(https://webspace.science.uu.nl/~tel00101/liter/Books/CrypCont.pdf): Principles and Practice: This book provides an in-depth treatment of cryptography and network security, including a section on hash functions.

+(Blockchain and Immutable Ledgers)(https://medium.com/cryptoeconomics-australia/the-blockchain-economy-a-beginners-guide-to-institutional-cryptoeconomics-64bf2f2beec4) This article explain the importance of blockchain on the econonmy not from the money but from Ledger prospective (e.g: Property ledger).